The Dunard Centre: Reception from the arts and heritage community

-The centre has been attracted the attention of residents and heritage groups due to its design and location within the Old and New Town of Edinburgh, a UNESCO world heritage site:
+The Dunard Centre has been attracted the attention of residents and heritage groups due to its design and location within the Old and New Town of Edinburgh, a UNESCO world heritage site:

 Fergus Linehan, the head of the Edinburgh International Festival, said that "artistically and socially, it's a truly transformational project for the Festival."
 He went on to say the hall would provide a space or acts that would not be suitable for the city's existing concert hall, the Usher Hall, saying "If you're talking about new composers, and digital or electronic work, they don't really fit into that".
 The Festival hope the hall will become "an exciting place to be", which they say will make it "easier for [them] to attract new and younger audiences".

 The Scottish Cultural Secretary, Fiona Hyslop, said "The economic and cultural benefits will be felt throughout Scotland."

 Adam Wilkinson from the Edinburgh World Heritage Trust praised the architects for showing "a good understanding of the World Heritage Site".

 The Architectural Heritage Society of Scotland emphasized a need to project the existing Dundas House building, describing it as "arguably the most important town house in all of Scotland".
 The charity claimed the development would "detract from the historic building's character, greatly diminishing its special interest and status as the focal point of the east end of Edinburgh's New Town plan".
 They lodged a formal planning complaint with the Council over the Dunard Centre's "excessive scale and massing".